m0nkey-d-fluffy/GodpackForwarder/README.md

 This allows you to receive Godpack notifications in a dedicated channel without having to mute or manage pings in the main server.
 The plugin automatically prevents forwarding when the forward channel is in the same server as the bot.

 **New in v1.0.3:** The plugin can now catch up on missed messages!
-If you were offline or had the plugin disabled, it will automatically forward any missed @everyone pings from Dreama when you start up.
+If you were offline or had the plugin disabled, it will automatically scan all your Discord channels for missed @everyone pings from Dreama and forward them in chronological order.

 ## Installation